Netdex/twinject/README.md

 For the unaware, bullet hells are a category of *Shoot 'em Up* video games where the player controls a ship, which must dodge large numbers of obstacles and destroy large numbers of enemies.
 In the demonstration videos, the fast moving projectiles are the obstacles which must be dodged - if the player hits any of these projectiles they die immediately.
 The player itself also fires projectiles, which damage enemies.
 Props to ZUN for making games that people still play 20 years later.

-Why did I do this?
-I thought it would be a neat challenge to apply my knowledge of reverse engineering, and low-level development.
-This project's focus is not data extraction, but rather developing an effective dodging algorithm when all information is available.
-The dodging algorithm uses a mix of linear algebra and numerical optimization to quickly approximate good movements for the bot to make.
-This is explained in detail in the Technical Descriptions linked below.

 Documentation is currently incomplete/outdated, and is currently on my list of things to do.
 At the moment, I am prioritizing features and demonstrations.

 So far, I plan to implement bindings for this bot for every mainline game.
 As of now, I have completed basic bindings for games listed in the table below.
 Some binding implementations or reverse engineering knowledge have been borrowed from other sources and are cited at the bottom.
 Thank you!
-Since all the necessary abstractions already exist, I also plan to utilize machine learning strategies as a possible solution.

 ## Demonstrations
 As of now, I have implemented two player algorithms with varying degrees of success.